vidalkaran/recruiting-ui/README.md

 To build a docker image issue the following command: docker build -t recruiting-ui .

+## Cypress Tests
+In order to run the cypress tests, you'll need to install Cypress

+npm i cypress

+Then, use the command npx cypress open and click on e2e_tests.ts

 ## References

 This app was generated with create react app.